-If you have a PayPal account, you can, alternatively, "send money" from your account to "email@example.com" with no fee charged by PayPal.
+If you have a PayPal account, you can, alternatively, "send money (send to a friend)" from your bank account to "email@example.com" with no fee charged by PayPal.

 If you have come to this section of our website because you would like to Become a Hero and Change your Behavior -- Congratulations.

 Changing your Behavior from "one who has caused harm" to a Hero who enjoys rewarding and fulfilling relationships is not easy, but it is worth the effort.

 Join with a large group of others who have changed their behavior -- a rewarding learning experience awaits you.